Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

      11. In case the language of track changes a new init fragment with update [=mdhd=] and or [=elng=] SHOULD be send.

-Note: [[!MPEGCMAF]] has the notion of a fragment, a fragment and a chunk.
+Note: [[!MPEGCMAF]] has the notion of a segment, a fragment and a chunk.
-A fragment can be composed of one or more chunks, while a fragment can be composed of one or more fragments.
-The [=media fragment=] defined here is independent of this notion and can be a chunk, a fragment containing a single chunk or a fragment containing a single fragment containing a single chunk.
-Alternatively additional signalling may be defined for the fragment, fragment chunk structure in next version.
+A fragment can be composed of one or more chunks, while a segment can be composed of one or more fragments.
+The [=media fragment=] defined here is independent of this notion and can be a chunk, a fragment containing a single chunk or a segment containing a single fragment containing a single chunk.
+Alternatively additional signalling may be defined for the segment, fragment, chunk structure in next version.
+In this text we use [=media fragment=] to denote the structure combination moof mdat.

 ## Requirements for Timed Text Captions and Subtitle Streams ## {#timed_text_and_subtitle_streams}